 Every other year, our Pediatric Epilepsy Support Group hosts a reunion for children who underwent epilepsy surgery at Cleveland Clinic, as well as their families.
 Physician-led conference sessions are offered to adult participants, while children will enjoy special activities, coordinated by a team of volunteers.

-Project CARE is a series of webinars intended to educate parents of children with epilepsy about the different challenges they may face.
+Project IMPACTT is a series of webinars intended to educate parents of children with epilepsy about the different challenges they may face.
 We have assembled a team of doctors, psychologists, nurses, social workers, and parents of patients with epilepsy to help you.

 Our goal is to improve care coordination, increase social support, provide education, and increase engagement for teens with epilepsy and their families.
 This project is supported by the Health Resources Services Administration of the US Department of Health and Human Services.